IWSLT/IWSLT.github.io/_pages/2025/shared-tasks/subtitling.md

 * [Asharq Business with Bloomberg](https://asharqbusiness.com/) is part of SRMG, the largest integrated media group in the MENA (Middle East and North Africa) region.
 An exclusive content agreement with ‘Bloomberg Media’ powers this distinguished business news multi-platform, drawing on Bloomberg’s comprehensive coverage from more than 2,700 journalists and analysts globally.
 Asharq Business with Bloomberg is a leading source for Arabic economic news rich in context and content and unparalleled market data, delivered through a TV channel and across digital and social media platforms.

   * As a **dev** set, 2 recordings of about 2.5 hours each, including actual Asharq-Bloomberg news content, can be downloaded from [here](https://fbk.sharepoint.com/:u:/s/MTUnit/ESRKAm6saCZAjgNh78K0TW0BkC7uOP7eu1iefelrJANZsA?e=yIPmkI).
-The archive contains a README file with important infos, audios, reference **Arabic** and **German** subtitles and YAML files which provides the audio segments for which subtitles must be created.
+The archive contains a README file with important infos, audios, reference **Arabic** and **German** subtitles, and YAML files which provide the audio segments for which subtitles must be created.
   * The **test** set 2025 will be released according to the evaluation campaign schedule.

 ## 🟣 Subtitle Compression